hugodebes/VeloMax_DataBase_Management/README.md

   <img src=https://user-images.githubusercontent.com/63778269/138359072-c07541b5-2cf2-4883-bb21-9f50cc1f5b86.gif height=230/>
 </p>

 The employee of the company can make an order for a bike or a square part at any time with a real-time validation of the available stock.
 If a client purchases a bicycle, the system will check whether the bicycle is available or if it can be assembled with square parts.
-If the bicycle or the spare parts are not available, the system will automatically order the missing parts or bicycle and you can choose which supplier is the best depending of the delay  of delivery.
+If the bicycle or the spare parts are not available, the system will automatically order the missing parts or bicycle.
+It is possible to choose the supplier depending of the delay of delivery or the price.

 <p align="center">
   <img src=https://user-images.githubusercontent.com/63778269/138360030-f8af284a-3780-4538-96de-ce9591b62d0d.gif height=350/>